Finbuckle/Finbuckle.MultiTenant/README.md

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct) or the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Community

+Check out the [GitHub repository](https://github.com/Finbuckle/Finbuckle.MultiTenant) to ask a question, make a request, or check out the code!

+## Sample Projects

+In addition to this documentation a variety of sample projects are available in the 'samples' directory.
+Be sure to read the information on the index page of each sample and the code comments in the `Startup` class.

 ## Quick Start